dashingsoft/pyarmor/docs/questions.rst

 If :ref:`Restrict Mode` is set to 4 or 5, it may report this issue.
 In this case try to set restrict mode to 2.

+Also refer to :ref:`Using restrict mode with threading and multiprocessing`

 Packing Obfuscated Scripts Problem
 ----------------------------------